Racial achievement gap in the United States: Standardized test scores

 The racial group differences across admissions tests, such as the SAT, ACT, GRE, GMAT, MCAT, LSAT, Advanced Placement Program examinations and other measures of educational achievement, have been fairly consistent.
 Since the 1960s, the population of students taking these assessments has become increasingly diverse.
 Consequently, the examination of ethnic score differences has been more rigorous.
 Specifically, from six large surveys conducted between 1965 and 1992, the largest gap exists between white and African American students.
 On average, they score about .82 to 1.18 standard deviations lower than white students in composite test scores.
 Following closely behind is the gap between white and Hispanic students.
 The overall performance of Asian American students was higher than that of white students, except Asian American students performed one quarter standard deviation unit lower on the SAT verbal section, and about one half a standard deviation unit higher in the GRE Quantitative test.

-However, in the current version of the SAT, Asian-American students of Taiwanese, Korean, Japanese, Indian and Han Chinese descent have scored higher on both the verbal and math sections of the new SAT test than whites and all other student racial groups.
+In the current version of the SAT, Asian-American students of Taiwanese, Korean, Japanese, Indian and Han Chinese descent have scored higher on both the verbal and math sections of the new SAT test than whites and all other student racial groups.

 The National Assessment of Educational Progress reports the national Black-White gap and the Hispanic-White Gap in math and reading assessments, measured at the 4th and 8th grade level.
 The trends show that both gaps widen in mathematics as students grow older, but tend to stay the same in reading.
 Furthermore, the NAEP measures the widening and narrowing of achievement gaps on a state level.
 From 2007 to 2009, the achievement gaps for the majority of states stayed the same, although more fluctuations were seen at the 8th grade level than the 4th grade level.